-- Choose New England native species to enhance the ecological function of the rain garden by supporting native species including birds and pollinators. - Avoid plants with lower basal leaves that may remain under water and become more susceptible to rot. - Use sturdy plants, such as Blue Flag Iris, where runoff enters the garden at the inlet. - Have the soil tested to determine pH, organic content, and other soil conditions to plan for soil amendments that you may need to encourage healthy plant growth. - Review the spacing suggestions for each plant and design your plan accordingly to give plants the space they need to grow to full maturity. - Create a bird's eye view drawing of your planting plan to guide you when you plant and to help remind you of their placement when you inspect and maintain the rain garden.
+- Refer to Native Plants for New England Rain Gardens on the Soak Up the Rain NH program website. - Choose New England native plant species to enhance the ecological function of the rain garden by supporting native wildlife species, including birds and pollinators.

+- Avoid plants with lower basal leaves that may remain under water and become more susceptible to rot. - Use sturdy plants, such as Blue Flag Iris, where runoff enters the garden at the inlet. - Have the soil tested to determine pH, organic content and other soil conditions to plan for soil amendments you may need to encourage healthy plant growth. - Review the spacing suggestions for each plant and design your plan accordingly to give plants the space they need to grow to full maturity. - Create a bird's eye view drawing of your planting plan to guide you when you plant and to help remind you of their placement when you inspect and maintain the rain garden.

-STEP 6.
-Determine materials needed.
-Once you know the area and depth to dig of your rain garden, follow the instructions below to approximate the amount of soil, compost, mulch and other materials that you may need.
+STEP 6 - Determine materials needed.
+Once you know the area and depth of your rain garden, follow the instructions below to approximate the amount of soil, compost, mulch and other materials you may need.
 If needed, convert cubic feet to cubic yards by multiplying cubic feet by 0.037.

-- Decide how thick each material (soil, compost, mulch, etc.) should be.
-Material thickness: inches - Use Table 5 to match the material thickness to the area covered per cubic yard of material.
-Area covered per cubic yard of material: ft2 - 3.
+- a.
+Decide how thick each material (soil, compost, mulch, etc.) should be.
+Material thickness: inches - b.
+Use Table 5 to match the material thickness to the area covered per cubic yard of material.
+Area covered per cubic yard of material: ft2 - c.
 Determine the area (in ft2) the material needs to cover based on your rain garden size.
 Use the equation below to divide the size of the area to be covered by the area covered per cubic yard.
 The result is the number of cubic yards you will need.